The Little Dragons

-The Little Dragons (also known as Karate Kids U.S.A. or simply Karate Kids) is a 1980 American action adventure film about two young brothers who use their karate skills to rescue a friend after she is held captive for ransom.
-The film was directed and co-produced by Curtis Hanson.
+The Little Dragons (also known as Karate Kids U.S.A. or simply Karate Kids) is a 1980 American martial arts film directed and produced by Curtis Hanson, about two young brothers who use their karate skills to rescue a friend after she is held captive for ransom.
 It stars Charles Lane, Ann Sothern, Chris Petersen and Pat Petersen.

 Plot

-The brothers Zack and Woody (portrayed by real-life brothers Chris and Pat Petersen) are young karate students who embark on a weekend camping trip with their grandfather J.J.
-(Charles Lane).
-Along the way they meet a new friend, Carol Forbinger (Sally Boyden) and her parents (Rick Lenz and Sharon Clark).
+Brothers Zack and Woody are young karate students who embark on a weekend camping trip with their grandfather J.J.
+Along the way they meet a new friend, Carol Forbinger and her parents.

-The Forbinger family encounters a tough-talking backwoods mother (Ann Sothern) and her two bumbling sons (Joe Spinell and John Davis Chandler).
+The Forbinger family encounters a tough-talking backwoods mother and her two bumbling sons.
 The backwoods family decides to hold Carol captive, in the belief that they can collect a sizeable ransom.
 The "karate kids" must find a way to use their martial arts skills to rescue the Forbinger girl with a little help from their grandfather and some new friends they meet along the way.

 Production

+Director Curtis Hanson was hired, in part of what he referred to as his "chequered early career."

+The film stars the Petersen brothers, Chris (born in 1963), and Pat (born in 1966).
 Casting included Charles Lane, a "sharp-featured character actor... one of the most familiar faces in film... though he is one of those ubiquitous players, whose name is known to only a few."

-Director Curtis Hanson was hired, in part of what he referred to as his "chequered early career."

-As of October 1978, the film was scheduled for release "this Christmas."
+Pat E. Johnson was the film's fight choreographer.

 Copyright on the script was filed in May 1978.
+The film was shot in the summer of 1978.
+As of that October, the film was scheduled for release "this Christmas."
+However, for unknown reasons, its release was delayed until July 1980.